The Complexity of Binary Matrix Completion Under Diameter Constraints: Introduction

-An important difference between DMC and \textsc{ConRMC} is that in DMC we basically have to compare all rows against each other, but in \textsc{ConRMC} we have to compare one ``center row'' against all others.
-Indeed, this makes these two similarly defined problems quite different in many computational complexity aspects.

-Now let us consider potential application scenarios where DMC may appear.
-It is a natural combinatorial matrix problems which may appear in the following contexts: \begin{itemize} \item In coding theory, one may want to ``design'' (by filling in the missing entries) codewords that are pairwise neither too close (parameter~$\alpha$ in DMC) nor too far (parameter~$\beta$ in DMC) from each other. \item In computational biology, one may want to minimize the maximum distance of sequences in order to determine their degree of relatedness (thus minimizing~$\beta$); missing entries refer to missing data points.\footnote{Here, it would be particularly natural to also study the case of non-binary alphabets; however, most of our positive results probably only hold for binary alphabet.} \item In data science, each row may represent an entity with its attributes, and solving the DMC problem may fulfill some constraints with respect to the pairwise (dis)similarity of the completed entities. \item In stringology, DMC seems to constitute a new and natural problem, closely related to many intensively studied consensus problems~\cite{BHKN14,HR15}. \end{itemize}
+We believe that \mc{} is a natural combinatorial matrix problem which may appear in the following contexts: \begin{itemize} \item In coding theory, one may want to ``design'' (by filling in the missing entries) codewords that are pairwise neither too close (parameter~$\alpha$ in DMC) nor too far (parameter~$\beta$ in DMC) from each other.
+One prime example is the completion into a Hadamard matrix~\cite{Joh90}.
+This is a special case of \textsc{DMC} with $n = \ell$ and $\alpha = \beta = n / 2$. \item In computational biology, one may want to minimize the maximum distance of sequences in order to determine their degree of relatedness (thus minimizing~$\beta$); missing entries refer to missing data points.\footnote{Here, it would be particularly natural to also study the case of non-binary alphabets; however, most of our positive results probably only hold for binary alphabet.} \item In data science, each row may represent an entity with its attributes, and solving the DMC problem may fulfill some constraints with respect to the pairwise (dis)similarity of the completed entities. \item In stringology, DMC seems to constitute a new and natural problem, closely related to several intensively studied consensus problems (many of which are NP-hard for binary alphabets)~\cite{BLL15,BLR05,BFN20,BHKN14,BP0R018,BS20,CLPPS16,GNR03,HR15,LKLB14,LSLI02,Sch17,WLM16}. \end{itemize} Somewhat surprisingly, although simple to define and well-motivated, in the literature there seems to be no systematic study of DMC and its computational complexity.